Dav1nGen/lerobot_jaka/README.md

 ```bash
 python -m lerobot.rl.gym_manipulator --config_path ./config/record_env_config_jaka.json
 ```

+Similarly, in the terminal where the script is running, you can press **'S'** to indicate a successful human demonstration and **'F'** to indicate a failed human demonstration.

 ### Step 4: Train a policy with the binary classifier model and human demonstration data